 Multicast sessions can be established dynamically when a Multicast Client sends a join request (IGMP for IPv4 and MLD for IPv6) message.
 Such multicast sessions are called Dynamically-joined Multicast Sessions.
 The cable operator can configure the cable modem to join multicast sessions during registration.
-Such multicast sessions are called Static Multicast Sessions [DOCSIS MULPI].
-SA descriptors for encrypted Dynamically-joined Multicast sessions are communicated to the CM in a DBC-REQ message.
-For encrypted Dynamically-joined Multicast sessions the CMTS MUST send SA Descriptors with the SA-Type set to "Dynamic" in DBC-REQ messages.
+Such multicast sessions are called Static Multicast Sessions [DOCSIS MULPI 3.0].